-Table 22-3 Maximum LOB Size for Amount Parameter
+Table 12-3 Maximum LOB Size for Amount Parameter

-Environment Function Value of amount parameter is limited to: OCI OCILobRead2() UB8MAXVAL (For LOBs of any size.)
+Environment Function Value of amount parameter is limited to: DBMS_LOB DBMS_LOB.READ The size of the buffer, 32Kbytes.
+OCI OCILobRead() UB4MAXVAL (For LOBs less than 4 gigabytes in size.)
+Specifying this amount reads the entire file.
+OCI OCILobRead2() UB8MAXVAL (For LOBs of any size.)
 Specifying this amount reads the entire file.